equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 Unfortunatelly I cannot give you much feedback on the IDE experience as I'm a **Vim** user and I didn't spend much time in the provided IDE.
-Also I didn't convince my co-workers to try any of the cloud IDE tools I have no feedback on the pairprogramming features either.
+Also I didn't convince my co-workers to try any of the cloud IDE tools I have no feedback on the pair-programming features either.
 Hovever as it is with any web-application software, they rapidly evolve features so I highly recommend to just play around and get the feeling yourself.
 All 3 (and also other) cloud IDE providers provide Free plan to play around the